koopa31/Svetlana_documentation/docs/source/usage.rst

 In all cases, the **labels must be given clicking on a number** from 1 to N (the maximum number of classes).
 The user can set in the interface the maximum number of classes he wants to deactivate all the other buttons.
-For example, if you work on a 2-class problem, then set the class number o 2, and all the other numbers from 3 to 9 won't work.
+For example, if you work on a 2-class problem, then set the class number to 2, and all the other numbers from 3 to 9 won't work.
 This maximum number can be changed at any time during labelling.

 **If you make a mistake labelling**, you can cancel and go back to the previous ROI clicking "R" on the keyboard.